uswds/uswds-site/pages/patterns/create-a-profile/gender-identity-and-sex.md

           <ul>
             <li>Do not assume gender identity based on sex.</li>
             <li>Do not use <code>other</code> as a gender option.
 Instead use an open-ended text field.</li>
-            <li>Do not limit the user's choice of gender.
+            <li>Do not limit the user's choice of gender identity.
 Not everyone will fit into a specific classification determined by the form designer.</li>
+            <li>Do not combine gender identity and sex into a single question.</li>
           </ul>
         </div>
       </div>